revng/revng/README.md

 It features a full-fledged decompiler.
 It's developed by [rev.ng Labs](https://rev.ng/about) in the open.

-This repository contains the source code of the rev.ng infrastructure and of the lifter.
-You can find the source of the decompiler in the [`revng-c` repository](https://github.com/revng/revng-c).
-Eventually, these two repositories will be merged.

 ## Getting started

 Head to the [online documentation](https://docs.rev.ng) to get started ([source](share/doc/revng/index.md)).